Eaternity/eaternity-website/_posts/p/0000-01-01-appetite-for-change.md

     <div class="row push-top push-bottom">
       <div class="col-xs-12 col-sm-12 col-md-4">
         <p class="teaserText">
-          Are you a restaurant and would like to join our campaign?
+          Do you like to join our campaign?
 Leave your infos below and we will contact you.
         </p>
 		 <p id="result"></p>
       </div>